ashasndr/rkf/README.md

 rkf (RanK Format) is a Bash CLI tool to make it easier to make Monstercat/NCS rankings.
 I wanted to start ranking all Monstercat tracks, but I quickly noticed my old tool to make these could use some huge improvements, so i made this sort of v2.

+Currently rewriting it in Rust, will archive this repo when it's done.

 ## Installation

 Dependencies: